Abdennacer-Badaoui/Reducing_the_Transformer_Architecture_to_a_Minimum/README.md

 <img src="img\unchanged.png" width="600" alt="Simplified Transformer Diagram: Unchanged">

-Traditional Attention Mechanism.
+Figure 1: Traditional Attention Mechanism.

 <img src="img\wqk.png" width="600" alt="Simplified Transformer Diagram: WQK">

-Query and key matrices are collapsed into a single matrix of the same size.
+Figure 2: Query and key matrices are collapsed into a single matrix of the same size.

 <img src="img\omission.png" width="600" alt="Simplified Transformer Diagram: Omission">

-In addition to the collapsed query and key matrices, value and projection matrices, are omitted without eliminating the substance of the attention mechanism
+Figure 3: In addition to the collapsed query and key matrices, value and projection matrices, are omitted without eliminating the substance of the attention mechanism

 <img src="img\symmetry.png" width="600" alt="Simplified Transformer Diagram: Symmetry">

-The symmetric definition of a similarity matrix requires only half the parameters.
+Figure 4: The symmetric definition of a similarity matrix requires only half the parameters.
 This can be achieved by parameterizing a lower triangular matrix and multiplying it by its transpose

 ---